 You may also be interested in: Crack NEET in One Month

 Firstly, get this fact, it is possible to secure the perfect 360 in NEET Biology.
 It has been secured in the past, it is achievable by you.
 Set your mind to the goal – 360 at biology and not lesser.
-NEET has 200 (180 are to be answered) questions in total with the maximum marks that can be scored is 720, where Physics and Chemistry have 45 questions each while Biology carries 360 marks, with 90 questions in total.
-Hence, for you to score 360 in biology, you must get all 90 questions from Botany and Zoology subsections right.
+NEET has 200 (180 are to be answered) questions in total with the maximum marks that can be scored being 720, where Physics and Chemistry have 45 questions each while Biology carries 360 marks, with 90 questions in total.
+Hence, for you to score 360 in biology, you must get 90 questions from Botany and Zoology subsections right.
 Read on to know some points we collated for you to assist in your endeavour of securing your dream score.

 Broadly, the topic of discussion can be understood under these three categories: